CMB-S4/spt3g_software/doc/quickstart.rst

 How to Install
 --------------

 This depends on Boost and cmake, as well as the usual Python packages.
-Having NetCDF, BLAS, LAPACK, GSL, and FFTW installed will turn on various optional components of the code.
+Some additional packages (NetCDF, in particular) will activate optional components of the code if installed.
 You also need a C++11 compiler.
-This software is designed to run and work on a variety of operating systems (all Linuxes, Mac OS X, and FreeBSD).
+This software is designed to run and work on a variety of operating systems (all Linuxes, Mac OS X, and FreeBSD) and architectures (at least 64-bit x86 and POWER).

 Minimum versions: